 Begun in 2008, the "Party for Pets" program has become an integral part of our educational outreach.
 The program is an extension of the school programs that promote the involvement of children with the plight of homeless pets, but adds an individual theme.
 Children can now be part of helping homeless pets by thinking of them on their own birthdays.
 The children host parties and request gifts for the animals instead of themselves.
 The program evolved from the large number of children who voluntarily donated their birthday gifts to the shelters animals.
-In return the shelter provides the children with a gift of a t-shirt and lapel pin and animal related party favors for their guests.
+In return the shelter provides the children with a gift of a tshirt and lapel pin and animal related party favors for their guests.
 Designed to increase youth awareness to the plight of shelter pets and instill a profound respect for all animals, it will lead to a generation that abhors animal abuse and neglect and has a profound love of animals.
 Pet Food Pantry The Pet Food Pantry, established in 2009, continued in 2015 providing cat and dog food to area human food pantries.
 The program continues to grow and expand, now providing assistance to 9 food pantries throughout the state, allowing pet owners to keep their pets with them during difficult financial times when they cannot afford the cost of food on their own.
 It is an integral part of our "Surrender Prevention" focus.

-Second Chance Dog Park In its 4th year of existence our Dog Park, located at the Wellness and Education Center, continues to give dog owners the use of a large fenced in area that provides a safe area for off-leash exercise for their companions.
+Second Chance Dog Park In its 5th year of existence our Dog Park, located at the Wellness and Education Center, continues to give dog owners the use of a large fenced in area that provides a safe area for off-leash exercise for their companions.
 The park has become a well-used part of the community.
 It is so encouraging to see the animals and their owners taking advantage of the opportunity to bond with their animals in a safe and comfortable dog friendly area that allows dogs to romp freely.

-Foster Care Program

-Foster homes are an important part of SCAS.
+Foster Care Program Foster homes are an important part of SCAS.
 The number of foster homes varies from day to day.
 Fosters are used to care for pets that would not do well in the shelter environment for any number of reasons like pregnant and nursing moms, medically needy pets, and those that show signs of kennel stress.
 Fosters prepare our temporary residents for the day they are placed into their forever home.
-Volunteering Program Our network of 275 volunteers perform various tasks at the each of our facilities.
-These include (but are not limited to): Dog Kennel and Cat Cage maintenance/cleaning Dog Walkers Play and socialize with the animals Bring their building skills to assist us with interior improvements.